C00reNUT/neural-style/README.md

 standard deviation of the feature maps.
 This is slightly slower than just mean activations, but significantly faster than Gram matrices matching, and the result is only slightly different from the latter.

-Further details on different style loss functions could be found in ["Demystifying Neural Style Transfer"][demyst_paper_arxiv].
+Further details on different style loss functions could be found in [Demystifying Neural Style Transfer][demyst_paper_arxiv].

 This is an example of how would that alternative extraction look like, in comparison (both use VGG backends):